cdieltje/numpyimagemanipulator/README.md

 With this project you can perform the following tasks concerning an image:
 - Jupyter Notebook with manipulation of image: multiplying, flipping and colouring images
-- Jupyter Notebook with Generalisation function of image manipulations
+- Jupyter Notebook with Generalisation function of image manipulations Each block contains all functions for every of the three manipulations.
+Each block can run separate from the other blocks, apart from the first block where the image is loaded.

 Necessary data:
 - an image is needed in order to run the Jupyter Notebooks, an example is available: /data/input/image_raw.png